Maziarkiani/culturally-adaptive-prompting/README.md

 **Related papers:**
 1) Thesis summary paper as an ongoing study, introducing the full framework: [arXiv:2603.27356](https://arxiv.org/abs/2603.27356). presented at the InDor26 Workshop, LREC-COLING 2026.
 2) Full thesis.
-An implication and results of this framework on a pilot test on Italian and Persian (Farsi) information disorder.
-To be made available in near future.
+Implementation and pilot evaluation of this framework on Italian and Persian (Farsi) information disorder.
+To be made available in the near future.
 ---

 ## Repository Structure